rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 ```

 A partial setup `S` may be referred to as **a forest of scopes**,
-if the following requirements are met:
+if the following requirements are met.

 * (R0) `S` is a normalized setup of sets.